akruszewski/gibl/manuscript/preface-and-acknowledgments.md

 # Preface and acknowledgments

-This book aims to be accessible to novices that have no prior experience in programming but have some basic working experience with computers.
-It will also assume some experience with high school mathematics, such as functions.
-Thus, this book is designed to be self-contained.
+This book aims to be accessible to novices that have experience with programming in at least one programming language, as well as some basic working experience with computers.
+Knowing how to program is not a strict necessity, although it may help in grasping some concepts.
+The book also assumes some experience with high school mathematics, such as functions.

 One of the reasons for writing this book is that I could not find a single book that explained how to implement blockchain from scratch, covering all the details.
 I had to do a lot of research on the Internet to come up with a complete picture of what blockchain is, how one can implement it, and what it is good for.